yuquiyu2017/lanyon/README.md

 ---

-<em>Here & There</em> is a collaborative project by Delgado Photography and South First Media.
+<em>Here & There</em> is a collaborative project by Delgado & Delgado.

 We desire to spread positive messages for humanity from Puerto Rico and Hawaii.